cloudspannerecosystem/spanner-cli/README.md

 +--------------------+
 ```

-In a read-only transaction, you can add arbitrary tags following `BEGIN RO TAG <tags>`.
+In a read-only transaction, you can add a tag following `BEGIN RO TAG <tag>`.
-Since read-only transaction doesn't support transaction tags, spanner-cli adds the tag set in `BEGIN RO TAG` as request tags.
+Since read-only transaction doesn't support transaction tag, spanner-cli adds the tag set in `BEGIN RO TAG` as request tags.
 ```
 # Read-only transaction
 # transaction_tag = N/A